CORNWALL COAST: PADSTOW & TINTAGEL

 Tour details Tour prices

 Our tour starts with 2 nights at the historic and picturesque port of Padstow - now famed for its fish and seafood restaurants.
 There is a full day to explore the long series of sandy beaches and rocky headlands which extend westwards from Padstow towards Newquay.
 This part of Cornwall is popular with surfers, who enjoy the challenge presented by the breakers rolling in off the Atlantic.
-There is a handy local bus service which enables you to break off the walk at any point and return to Padstow.
+There is a handy local bus service which enables you to break off the walk at almost any point and return to Padstow.
 On the third day, while your baggage goes round the long way by road, you take the little passenger ferry across the Camel estuary (tidal river) to Rock, then follow the increasingly precipitous coastline to the tiny fishing village of Port Isaac, which has been used in films and TV series to epitomize the 'olde' Cornwall.

-The next day's hike,takes you on along the coast to Tintagel, famed for its association with the legendary King Arthur.
-Tintagel Castle (now owned by English Heritage, open to visitors daily) is on an island linked with the mainland only by a high footbridge.
+The next day's hike takes you on along the coast to Tintagel, famed for its association with the legendary King Arthur.
+Tintagel Castle (now owned by English Heritage, open to visitors daily) is on an island linked with the mainland only by a lofty footbridge.
 From Tintagel you continue to Boscastle, one of the scarce natural harbours on this wild coast.
 With 2 nights at Boscastle you can choose between a wide range of excellent hikes both along the coast towards Crackington Haven and up the sheltered valleys of St Nectan's Glen and the River Valency.
 The latter valley leads inland to the isolated church of St Juliot's, which was restored by the novelist Thomas Hardy when he was working as a young architect.
 Hardy later set his romantic novel A pair of blue eyes in and around Boscastle - and married the blue eyes.

 Top of Page